 CBD oil promotes healthy and optimistic mental state through the way it interacts with the endocannabinoid system and 5-HT1A receptors.
 CBD acts as a 5-HT1A agonist.
 An agonist is a substance that initiates a response when it binds to a receptor.6 5-HT1A receptors modulate mood, social behavior, appetite, memory, and sexual desire.

 Everyone goes through stages where they may not feel their best.
 It is possible for levels of serotonin to get out of balance resulting in changes in mood.7 By stimulating these receptors and the endocannabinoid system, CBD holds promise in improving the occasional mood and supporting a positive state of mental health.

 Encourages A Healthy Amount of Sleep

 CBD oil is known for its ability to improve and increase sleep.
+Taking CBD for a good night’s sleep is a common use.
 One study compared the sleep of people who had taken CBD to those who had taken a control.
 As a result, the study discovered that those who had taken CBD slept longer throughout the night.8

 Key Takeaways: Hemp Oil Uses and Benefits

 CBD oil and hemp oil are two different substances that come from the hemp plant.
 Remember, hemp oil comes from the seeds of hemp.
 Further, it contains high amounts of omega-3s, magnesium, Vitamin E, and protein.
 It also shows potential to improve the look and feel of skin.
 Despite the benefits, hemp oil does not contain significant amounts of CBD.